 Commercial Evictions are similar to Residential.
-If a Tenant fails to pay rent, they receive a Landlord gives them a 3 day notice.
-If they still fail to pay, they can file an Eviction.
+If a Tenant fails to pay rent, they receive a 3 day notice.
+If they still fail to pay, the Landlord can file an Eviction.
 Regardless of the reason, they must comply with the Process.

 83.20 also provides for Removal of Tenants that remain after the lease terminates or fails to cure violations.
 While it is true that most leases state that upon any of these occurrences, a Landlord is entitled to possession, Self-Help evictions are prohibited.
 Therefore, it is important that they proceed with the filing of the lawsuit and obtain a Court order.

 What Happens if a Tenant Responds To The Eviction?

 They are required to deposit the disputed amount into the Registry.
 In addition, they can file a Motion for the Court to determine the amount owed.
 As a result, the Judge will determine the amount of rent that needs to be placed into the Registry.
 Thereafter, a Final Hearing will be set.

 Courts will require Commercial Landlords to hire an Attorney if the case becomes contested.
 This is beneficial for Tenants because it delays the Eviction.
 However, they will still have to deal with the case once it resumes.

 What happens if they fail to respond To The Commercial Eviction Notice?